The Stepping Stones Group Blog

 Barriers to Access: Complexity, Confusion, and Communication

-She also noted the importance of building trust with partners.
-At Stepping Stones, Andrea’s role goes beyond filling staffing gaps—it's about collaborating with schools to create student-centered, sustainable mental health programming
+Whether it’s identifying the right person at the district, intermediate school district (ISD), or state level, the system often feels overwhelming.
+That's why it's important to build trust with partners.
+At The Stepping Stones Group, our role goes beyond filling staffing gaps — it's about collaborating with schools to create student-centered, sustainable mental health programming

 Advice for Overwhelmed Districts